 While I have at times been critical of the decisions of our elected city officials, I have not meant the criticism as personal attacks.
-After years of banging my head against the wall advocating for PILOT policies at City Council and not understanding why ATM's comments fell on deaf ears, a light bulb finally went off.
-I had worked as a Community Development Director for a city in Oregon for 18 years.
-The elected officials there were not any smarter or more honorable than ours in Chattanooga.
-The difference was the structure of the city government.
-The Oregon city was a Council-Manager government.
-That made all the difference.
+After years of banging my head against the wall advocating unsuccessfully for PILOT policies, a light bulb went off.

 I. Property Tax Incentives

-• No rules on how city government decides which companies get “jobs” PILOTs, leaving awards open to political influence.
+No written guidelines on how the city decides which companies get “jobs” PILOTs, leaving awards open to political influence.

-• Adopt rules for PILOT jobs tax breaks.
+• Adopt guidelines for PILOT jobs tax breaks.
 The Policies and Procedures recommended by ATM could be a starting point.

 • Follow adopted policies for TIFs.